AuzzieAsh/Dates-Validator/README.md

 #Dates-Validator

-Reformats inputted dates
+##Reformats in-putted dates

-Compile the program with your favorite compiler: e.g. gcc ./dates.c
+Compile the program with your favourite compiler: e.g. gcc ./dates.c

-Use the compiled program: ./a.out < good-dates.txt
+Use the compiled program: [program] < good-dates.txt

-To use the bad-dates use: ./a.out < bad-dates.txt
+To use the bad-dates use: [program] < bad-dates.txt

+Or run the compiled program and input some dates eg:
+"1/2/99"
+"01/Feb/1999"
+"1-01-00"